 Serologic tests are not helpful.
 Stereotaxic biopsy can provide a definitive diagnosis but is rarely warranted.

 Treatment is mainly supportive.
 Experimental use of drugs such as cidofovir and other antivirals has failed to provide benefit.
-Highly active antiretroviral therapy (HAART) in AIDS patients has improved outcome in PML, increasing the 1-yr survival rate from 10 to 50%.
-However, patients treated with aggressive antiretroviral therapy may develop immune reconstitution inflammatory syndrome (IRIS—see Human Immunodeficiency Virus (HIV): Treatment); in IRIS, the recovering immune system produces an intense inflammatory response against the JC virus, thus worsening symptoms.
+Antiretroviral therapy (ART) in AIDS patients has improved outcome in PML, increasing the 1-yr survival rate from 10 to 50%.
+However, patients treated with aggressive antiretroviral therapy may develop immune reconstitution inflammatory syndrome (IRIS—see Treatment); in IRIS, the recovering immune system produces an intense inflammatory response against the JC virus, thus worsening symptoms.
 Imaging done after IRIS develops shows greater contrast enhancement of the lesions and may show significant cerebral edema.
 Corticosteroids may be helpful.
-Depending on the severity of IRIS and of AIDS, clinicians may decide to withdraw HAART.
+Depending on the severity of IRIS and of AIDS, clinicians may decide to withdraw ART.

 Withdrawal of immunosuppressants may result in clinical improvement.
 However, patients who stop taking these drugs are also at risk of developing IRIS.

-If PML develops in patients taking natalizumab or another immunodulatory drug, the drug should be stopped, and plasma exchange should be done to remove residual circulating drug.
+If PML develops in patients taking natalizumab, another immunomodulatory drug, or an immunosuppressant, the drug should be stopped, and plasma exchange should be done to remove residual circulating drug.